yodobrin/resource-inventory/README.md

    - Deploy the Azure Function App with the necessary configurations.
    - Assign a User-Assigned Managed Identity to the Function App.
    - Configure CORS to allow all origins.
+   - The optional flag, would build the function locally if provided with `1`. if not provided or `0` it will use the latest release from the repo.
 >Note: You need to be logged in to Azure CLI and have the necessary permissions to create resources in the subscription.

 4. **Verify Deployment**: